+We’re so excited you’re interested in joining us at our third Camp NSP!!!
 This community retreat is intended to bring together the NSP community for a weekend of fun, learning, relaxing, and celebrating Shabbat together.
 This is for all ages (yes, including children!).

-- Sunday: Breakfast, morning programming, lunch, depart by 1 pm
+Sunday: Breakfast, morning programming, lunch, depart by 1:00pm

 Is this just for families with kids?
 Are there activities specifically for adults or specifically for kids and their families?

+This retreat is for everyone in the community and we specifically want it to include a cross-section of members in our community.
+This includes, among many other things, having people join without kids, as well as with kids.
 There will be some activities that are meant to be enjoyed all together as a big group, like our opening and closing, but most of the retreat will have options that will likely be more split (i.e., Shabbat services for adults; Tot Shabbat for young kids; a Kollel-style program for school-age kids; as well as a mix of workshops that will be more catered to adults, and others that will be more catered to kids of various ages).
+Whether you’re coming solo, with friends, with a partner or with kids we want you here!

 What does this cost include?